CredibilityLab/groundhog/README.md

 The version of groundhog on CRAN (v1.5.0) only works with CRAN packages.
 The version of groundhog here on GitHub is experimental, and allows working also with GitHub and Gitlab packages.
-This version is expeirmental and may undergo backwards incompatible changes.
-It may also include typos and silly bugs.
+This github version of groundhog may undergo backwards incompatible changes, include typos and silly bugs.
-Once the version is considered mature it will be sent to CRAN and become v2.0.0.
+Once the version is considered ready, it will be sent to CRAN and become v2.0.0.

-To use this experimental version, V1.9.9.9999, install it with the package 'remotes' remotes::install_github('CredibilityLab/groundhog')
+To use this experimental version, V1.9.9.9999: remotes::install_github('CredibilityLab/groundhog')

 And then use the same groundhog.library() command to load (installling when necessary) packages from CRAN, GitHub or Gitlab.